Ethiopia crash probe starting in France, families grieve

 Technical analysis would begin on Friday and the first conclusions could take several days, the BEA said, posting a picture of the partly crumpled, orange-cased box.

-The investigation has added urgency since the U.S. Federal Aviation Administration (FAA) on Wednesday grounded the 737 MAX aircraft citing satellite data and evidence from the scene indicating some similarities and “the possibility of a shared cause” with October’s crash in Indonesia that killed 189 people.
+The investigation has added urgency since the U.S. Federal Aviation Administration (FAA) on Wednesday grounded the 737 MAX aircraft, citing satellite data and evidence from the scene that indicated some similarities and “the possibility of a shared cause” with October’s crash in Indonesia that killed 189 people.

+Daniel Elwell, the FAA’s acting administrator, told National Public Radio on Thursday that the agency made its decision based on the data and did not take into account the impact on Boeing.

 Though it maintains the planes are safe, Boeing has supported the FAA move.
 Its stock is down about 11 percent since the crash, wiping more than $26 billion off its market value.

-It is unclear how long the Boeing aircraft will be grounded.
+It is unclear how long the Boeing aircraft will be grounded, but the impact continued to be felt as WestJet Airlines canceled 11 flights on Thursday.

 U.S. President Donald Trump, an aviation enthusiast with deep ties to Boeing, said he hoped the suspensions would be short.
 “It’s a great company,” he told reporters at the White House.
 “They have to figure it out fast.
 They know that.
 They’re under great pressure.”

 A software fix for the 737 MAX that Boeing has been working on since the Lion Air crash in October in Indonesia will take months to complete, the FAA said on Wednesday.
+U.S. lawmakers said after a briefing with FAA officials that the planes will remain groudned for “weeks” at a minimum until a software upgared can be tested and installed.

 Deliveries of Boeing’s best-selling jets have been effectively frozen, though production continues.

 And in what may presage a raft of claims, Norwegian Air has said it will seek compensation from Boeing for costs and lost revenue after grounding its fleet of 737 MAX.

 Japan became the latest nation to suspend the 737 MAX planes on Thursday.
 And airline Garuda Indonesia said there was a possibility it would cancel its 20-strong order of 737 MAXs, depending on what the FAA does.

-Under international rules, the Ethiopians are leading the investigation but France’s BEA will conduct black box analysis as an advisor.
+Under international rules, Ethiopians are leading the investigation but France’s BEA will conduct black box analysis as an advisor.
 The U.S. National Transportation Safety Board (NTSB) was also sending three investigators to assist.

-The choice of the BEA followed what experts say appears to have been a tug-of-war between national agencies, with Germany initially invited to do the analysis.

-Ethiopian Airlines criticised a French-backed investigation into a crash in Lebanon in 2010, when an Ethiopian plane crashed into the sea after take-off.
-It said the investigation was biased against the pilots, who were blamed for the crash.

-There is a small pool of countries including Britain, France, the United States, Canada and Australia that are seen as leading investigators.
-But only France and the United States have the experience gleaned from being present at almost every crash involving an Airbus or Boeing respectively.
+Only France and the United States have the experience gleaned from being present at almost every crash involving an Airbus or Boeing respectively.

 The cause of the Indonesian crash is still being investigated.
 A November preliminary report, before the retrieval of the cockpit voice recorder, focused on maintenance and training and the response of a Boeing anti-stall system to a recently replaced sensor, but gave no reason for the crash.